AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 [Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

-Labels of series are configured according to the rules of the series type – for example, see the [Maker Chart](Marker_Chart#labels) article.
+Labels of series are configured according to the rules of the series type – for example, see the [Marker Chart](Marker_Chart#labels) article.
 You can also configure labels of quarters by using the {api:anychart.core.utils.Quarter#label}label(){api} method.
 Please note that a quarter can have more than one label.

 The sample below shows how to create quarter labels: